nens/spiceup-labels/README.rst

 The tests are also run automatically `on "github actions"
 <https://githug.com/nens/spiceup-labels/actions>`_ for
 "master" and for pull requests.
-So don't just make a branch, but turn it into a pull request right away:
+So don"t just make a branch, but turn it into a pull request right away:

 - Prepend the title with "[WIP]", work in progress.
-That way you make clear it isn't ready yet to be merged.
+That way you make clear it isn"t ready yet to be merged.

 - **Important**: it is easy to give feedback on pull requests.
 Little comments on the individual lines, for instance.
-So use it to get early feedback, if you think that's useful.
+So use it to get early feedback, if you think that"s useful.

 - On your pull request page, you also automatically get the feedback from the automated tests.

-There's also
+There"s also
 `coverage reporting <https://coveralls.io/github/nens/spiceup-labels>`_
 on coveralls.io (once it has been set up).